 Described by contemporaries as having delicate features and a graceful figure, Matilda spent her early years in Lille in Northern France.
 Rumours at the time stated that Matilda had fallen in love with the English ambassador to Flanders, a Saxon named Brihtric, who declined her advances.
 Many years later while she was acting as Regent for William I in England, she confiscated Brihtric's lands and had him thrown into prison in revenge for this insult, where he is said to have died.

 Tradition states that when Duke William of Normandy sent representatives to her father's court to request Matilda's hand in marriage, she retorted by proudly informing the representative that she was far too high-born to consider marrying a bastard.
-(William was the illegitimate son of 'Robert the Devil', Duke of Normandy and Arlette, daughter of Fulbert the Tanner of Falaise).
+(William was the illegitimate son of 'Robert the Devil', Duke of Normandy and Arlette, daughter of Fulbert, a tanner of Falaise).

 Furious on receiving this response, William rode to Bruges, where he confronted Matilda on her way to church, he pulled her off her horse and threw her down in the street in front of her attendants and rode off.
 An alternative version of the legend states that he rode to her father's court in Lille, marched defiantly into her room and threw her to the ground in her room and hit her.
 Whereupon it is said Matilda refused to marry anyone but William.